 Alternative Living Options

 Senior living communities can be a great fit, offering amenities like group activities or on-site healthcare at different price points.
 Another option is co-housing, where you share common spaces with other seniors to split costs.
 Or consider renting—it gives you flexibility and avoids the hefty upfront costs of owning a home.
-These choices make budget-friendly retirement easier, especially if you’re looking to simplify.
+These choices make a budget-friendly retirement easier, especially if you’re looking to simplify.

 Property Tax Relief

 Many states provide property tax relief for seniors, which can save you hundreds each year.
 Check out resources like AARP’s Property Tax-Aide program to see if you qualify.
-For more ways to reduce tax burdens, explore our tips on avoiding tax penalties for underpayment.

 Smart Meal Planning